May 25-26th, from 10:00 p.m.

 The Jewish Religious Community in Krakow

 JDC Poland — For a hundred years, the American Jewish Joint Distribution Committee (JDC), commonly known as the Joint, has operated by the principle according to which the Jews are responsible not just for themselves, but for all Jews.
 Currently, the JDC works in over 70 different countries, where it partners with various organizations for the benefit of Jewish people, providing charitable contributions to Jewish communities and protecting the Jewish identity and culture.
 The JDC's activities cover not only Jewish communities: through charity programs, the organization helps mitigate crisis situations worldwide.
-Eight years ago, the 7@nite program was created by JDC Poland, and it has organized the event for seven years.
+Nine years ago, the 7@nite program was created by JDC Poland, and it has organized the event for seven years.

 The Institute of Jewish Studies of the Jagiellonian University — The Institute of Jewish Studies of the Jagiellonian University is the oldest university department in Poland offering studies in the field of Judaism.
 Currently, it is located in the Kazimierz, once the epicenter of the city’s Jewish life.
 Its teaching staff consists of 13 scholars, and the number of students enrolled is about 130.
-During the 2018 7@nite, you will meet with representatives of the Institute’s Chair of Jewish History, Chair of Jewish Culture, and Scientific Association of Students.

 Hillel Gimel Krakow — Hillel Gimel Krakow is a Jewish Student Club that was formed as a result of a merger between the previously existing "Gimel" group at JCC Krakow and the international Hillel organization that unites young people of Jewish descent in over 600 locations worldwide.
 Hillel Gimel focuses on Jewish culture, building the Jewish identity, education and fun.